shapely/shapely/docs/manual.rst

   Returns a GeoJSON-like mapping from a Geometry or any object which implements ``__geo_interface__``.

+  Note that ``mapping`` does not enforce the winding order of polygons to be compliant with the `RFC 7946 <https://geojson.org/>`__ GeoJSON specification.
+If you want this, you can first order exterior rings counterclockwise, and interior rings (holes) clockwise with :func:`shapely.orient_polygons`.

   `New in version 1.2.3`.

   For example, using the same `GeoThing` class: